pact-foundation/pact-ruby/README.md

           body: {name: 'Betty'} )
     end

-    it "returns a alligator" do
+    it "returns an alligator" do
       expect(subject.get_alligator).to eq(Alligator.new('Betty'))
     end